AI Travel Planners Are Finally Worth Using in 2026 — Here's What Changed

 Key Takeaways

-• Three under-the-hood shifts made AI travel planning actually useful in 2026: real activity inventory (Viator and partners), direct flight booking (Duffel + Stripe), and per-member group checkout.
+• Three under-the-hood shifts made AI travel planning actually useful in 2026: real activity inventory (Viator and partners), live bookable flight options with a one-tap handoff to the provider, and per-member group booking.

-• Jettova is the most complete example of the new generation — Viator gallery embedded in the storyboard, in-app Duffel checkout for flights, per-member booking flow for groups.
+• Jettova is the most complete example of the new generation — Viator gallery embedded in the storyboard, live flight options with a one-tap handoff to the provider, per-member booking flow for groups.

 • Hotels are still mostly outbound links to OTA partners — the hotel direct-booking layer hasn't caught up to where flights are now, and won't for another year or two.